Learn how to install your standard Code Signing certificate

-Note: From the date that the email is sent, you have thirty days to create or reissue your code signing certificate.
-If thirty days pass and you have not created or reissued your certificate, you will need to reissue/rekey your code signing certificate so that we can approve it again.
+Note: From the date the email was sent, you have thirty days to create your code signing certificate.
+After thirty days, you'll need to reissue/rekey your code signing certificate so that we can approve it again.
 See Reissue or Re-Key Your Code Signing Certificate.

-On the computer to which you want to install your code signing certificate, copy and paste the creation link from the email in Internet Explorer*, Chrome, or Safari**.
+On the computer you want to install your code signing certificate on, copy and paste the creation link from the email in Internet Explorer* or Safari.
 When you open the link, the certificate is installed to the current user's personal certificate store for Windows or the login keychain for Mac.

 IE Note: If you open the link in Internet Explorer, you receive a Web Access Confirmation warning.
 Click Yes to continue.

 On the Generate your DigiCert Code Signing Certificate page, click Generate Certificate to create and install your code signing certificate.

 When you click Generate Certificate, the following automatically happens:

 Your browser creates a private key and CSR.
 The private key is stored in the backend of your browser and the CSR is sent to DigiCert.

 DigiCert receives the CSR and sends files back to the browser for installation.

 The certificate files are automatically installed to the browser’s Personal Certificate store.

 Code Signing certificate installed